 * NCTRC is the nationally recognized credentialing organization for the profession to therapeutic recreation.
 Established in 1981, as an independent non-profit organization, NCTRC represents over 12,000 Certified Therapeutic Recreation Specialists employed within a variety of healthcare and human service settings.

-Please watch this important video regarding degree and accreditation mills.
 According to CHEA, "Degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.

 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 “Accreditation” from an accreditation mill can mislead students and the public about the quality of an institution.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential."
 Read more on CHEA's website.